-The Brown Betty teapot is considered by many tea drinkers to be the best teapot design ever created.
-It may be the special, red clay that is used for making the pot that causes the superior tea, or it could be the unique design of the pot itself.
-Tea drinkers continue to argue the two sides, as they have for centuries, over steaming cups of Earl Grey steeped in the Brown Betty.
+The Brown Betty teapot is considered the quintessential British collectible teapot.
+It may be the special red clay that is used for making the pot that causes the superior tea, or it could be the simple design of the pot itself.
+Whether you're looking for the best teapot on the market, or hope to collect a piece of British history, you'll first want to learn everything you can about the Brown Betty.

 The Original Brown Betty Teapot

-- Run warm water in the pot to warm it, and pour it out.
+- Run warm water in the pot, then dump it out.

 - Draw fresh, cold water in the kettle and heat it just to the boil.
 Filtered water is best.

 - Pour the just boiling water carefully over the tea leaves in the teapot.

 - Fill only up to where it won't overflow when the lid is place on.

 - Steep for two to five minutes, depending on the type.

 - Warm your cups by rinsing them with warm water.

 - Pour the tea through a tea strainer into warmed cups.